Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0.1)

 Consume becomes

-Devour, dealing significantly more damage.
+Devour, dealing significantly more damage and having a shorter cast time.

 Reap becomes